swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 The `~Escapable` types can be used to refine common `with*` closure-taking APIs by ensuring that the closures cannot save or hold their arguments beyond their own lifetime.
 For example, this can greatly improve the safety of locking APIs that expect to unlock resources upon completion of the closure.

-#### Non-escapable classes
+#### Nonescapable classes

-We’ve explicitly excluded class types from being non-escapable.
-In the future, we could allow class types to be declared non-escapable as a way to avoid most reference-counting operations on class objects.
+We’ve explicitly excluded class types from being nonescapable.
+In the future, we could allow class types to be declared nonescapable as a way to avoid most reference-counting operations on class objects.

 #### Concurrency